-Understanding the Cultural Context of Spikenard, Helps Us Understand the Wisdom of One Woman’s Actions.
+Understanding the Cultural Significance of Spikenard, Helps Us Understand the Wisdom of One Woman’s Actions.

 I love my essential oils.
 I am by no means an expert on them, but I use them a lot for medicinal purposes, to repel unwanted pests, and just because they smell so good!
 You can therefore imagine my excitement to find out that the “perfume” Mary of Bethany used to anoint Jesus’ feet was spikenard.